puppetlabs/puppet-rfc/arm-9.data_in_modules/index.md

 and **categories** (which defines the names of valid categories, and their priority).
 Contributions in a layer with higher priority completely override those in lower layers (i.e.; by default - anything defined at site level overrides everything contributed from modules.
-Note, there is nothing preventing bindings from the `$confdir` to placed in the same layer as contributions from modules, and only have site-wide overrides in the top layer).
+Note, there is nothing preventing bindings from the `$confdir` to be placed in the same layer as contributions from modules, and only have site-wide overrides in the top layer).

 The **categories** is a list in priority order (highest priority first) giving the name of the category, and the